 Ginger appears to speed up intestinal transit, which may be beneficial for people with indigestion and related stomach discomfort.

-- Star anise: it is the fruit of the Chinese badian tree, it is cultivated mainly in China in the region of Jiangxi
+- Star anise: it is the fruit of the Chinese badian tree, it is cultivated mainly in China in the Jiangxi region span >

-Honey is poor in vitamins and minerals, but can be rich in certain plant compounds.
+Honey is low in vitamins and minerals, but can be high in certain plant compounds.

 It contains a number of antioxidants, including phenolic compounds like flavonoids.